Starbucks CX Point-of-Sale Challenge: Intro

 Starbucks Customer Experience Wake-Up Call

-The levels of business analysis and user research needed to define the requirements for a point-of-sale system that will track inventory of the items you sell every day are minimal.
+The levels of business analysis and user research needed to define the requirements for a retail point-of-sale system that will track inventory of the items you sell every day are minimal.
 The level of secondary customer experience research and/or marketing research needed to understand how others in the retail industry track inventories is rudimentary.
 Also rudimentary is the level of competitor research required to understand how other people selling pre-heated sandwiches track their inventories.
 So then, what are those hundreds of business analysts, engineers, customer experience specialists and point-of-sale user experience analysts and UI designers at Starbucks working on day and night?
 Beats me.
 My hope is that they read this post – because I dig Starbucks and believe they can do much better.

 Customer Experience and Tenant Experience are certainly a science, but their goal, in any context, is quite common-sense and straightforward – i.e., provide a usable point-of-sale system and a practical customer-employee or tenant-patron interaction protocol so as to maximize process efficiency and customer satisfaction.
 From the standpoint of selling sandwiches, this means one simple thing that Starbucks for some reason doesn’t do as of the date this article is published – tracking your inventory and establishing a policy that would not require a point-of-sale clerk to yell, dance, jump, roll, crawl, run or open the fridge door to check inventory before taking money from a customer for a sandwich that has a relatively high probability of being out of stock.